-EQC.-The final EQC resulting from all 3 modules was calculated using a worst-case principle (Meier et listed if they were present in \geq 20% of all samples.
-Identification category represents the generally perceived difficulty in identifying a taxon based on Bayerisches Landesamt für Wasserwirtschaft (2004), where category 1 is easiest and category 4 is the most difficult (see text for definitions).
-Occurrence in sorting audit gives the number of samples in which the taxon was present.
+EQC.-The final EQC resulting from all 3 modules was calculated using a worst-case principle (Meier et

+TABLE 3.
+Mean (±1 SD) percentages of all cases where individual taxa were missed (sorting audit) or determined differently (identification audit).
+Taxa are isted if they were present in $\geq 20\%$ of all samples.
+Identification category represents the generally perceived difficulty in identifying a taxon based on Bayerisches andesamt für Wasserwirtschaft (2004), where category 1 is easiest and category 4 is the most difficult (see text for definitions).
+Occurrence in sorting audit gives he number of samples in which the taxon was present.
 Abundance of a taxon is calculated as a mean of all samples.
-Importance is the relevance of a taxon in Mean (±1 SD) percentages of all cases where individual taxa were missed (sorting audit) or determined differently (identification audit).
-Taxa are assessment and increases as the number of metrics in which it is used increases.
-Importance ranges from no (-) to high (+++) relevance. gr. = group, ad. = adult, lv. = larvae.Table 3.
+Importance is the relevance of a taxon in issessment and increases as the number of metrics in which it is used increases.
+Importance ranges from no (-) to high (+++) relevance. gr. = group, ad. = adult, TABLE 3.
+Mean (± 1 SD) percentages of all cases where individu listed if they were present in $\geq 20\%$ of all samples.
+Identification cate Landesamt für Wasserwirtschaft (2004), where category 1 is easiest a the number of samples in which the taxon was present.
+Abundance assessment and increases as the number of metrics in which it is use lv. = larvae.